 You know what I told myself after I left my retail call center job over a decade ago?
-“I’m never going to work retail again,” is exactly what I said.
+“I’m never going to work retail again!”

+Yep, that’s exactly what I said.
 Yeah, seriously, don’t ever jinx yourself.
 Just don’t.
 Don’t even say the N-word.
 Leave quietly and move on.

-The funny thing is, with the exception of being a dance choreographer/instructor and my first retail job at Old Navy, I’ve had sit down jobs for the last 12 years.
+The funny thing is, with the exception of working at a dance company and my first retail job at Old Navy, I’ve had sit down jobs for the last 12 years.
 Ack!
-As nice as that sounds, sometimes I want to work a physical job just to keep my health on track.
+As nice as that sounds, sometimes I want to work a physical job just to stay on top of my health.